epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ### Checklist

-Key characteristics of Version control systems:
+Key characteristics of Version control systems are:

 1. Keep the entire history of a file and inspect a file throughout its lifetime.